 Information on Uber pickups in New York City from 2014 to 2015, including pickup times and locations.

-Information on over 53,000 diamonds, including their cut, color, clarity, and carat weight, as well as their price.
+Information on over 53,000 diamonds, including their cut, color, clarity, carat weight, and price.

 Weekly sales data for 45 Walmart stores across the US from 2010 to 2012, including information on promotions, holidays, and weather conditions.

-Using this dataset, you can build predicative pricing models, especially around surge pricing.
+Using this dataset, you can build predictive pricing models, especially around surge pricing.

 Using this dataset, you can build a predictive model for used car pricing.
 The dataset includes various features such as the car’s make and model, location, year of manufacture, kilometers driven, fuel type, transmission, owner type, mileage, engine size, power, and the number of seats.
 These attributes can be used to analyze how different factors influence the resale value of cars.